• Veteran Owned and Operated | Patent Pending: 19/412,158

 Tasks like these encourage students to think carefully and explain their reasoning, not just give an answer.
 This helps teachers and parents see how well a child is developing the foundation for future math learning.

-Grade 2 - Sample
+Grade 2 - CCSS Mathematics Practice Assessment

 For example, children may be asked to: